 Anti-malarial drugs are not required for any area that you visit.
 There are occasional reports of Dengue Fever in lower elevation areas, for which there is no vaccine.
 Dengue fever, Zika, and other diseases are contacted by mosquito bites so be sure to use mosquito repellant containing DEET or Picaridin.
 Travelers can reduce their risk of disease by protecting themselves from mosquito bites in lower elevation areas by using protective clothing.

-Please check current CDC recommendations for travel to and consult with your doctor about vaccinations you should have as precaution for travel, at least 4-6 weeks before departing on your trip.
-You may also contact the CDC by phone (800) CDC-INFO.
+Vaccinations: Please bring your up-to-date vaccination records with you.
+Check the U.S. CDC recommendations for travel to and consult with your doctor about vaccinations you should have as precaution for travel, at least 4-6 weeks before departing on your trip.
+You may also contact the CDC by phone at (800) CDC-INFO or (800) 232-4636.

 Weather & Climate

 The climate of Trinidad and Tobago is tropical, hot all year round, with little seasonal variation.
-The maximum temperatures hover between 88?F and 91? year-round in the lowlands, with cooler temperatures found in the mountains.
-September and October are the warmest months, and January and February the least hot with temperatures dropping at times into the 70’s if large, regional storms are present.
-Luckily, the northeast trade winds blow all year round, tempering the heat.
+The maximum temperatures hover between 88°F and 91°F year-round in the lowlands, with cooler temperatures found in the mountains.
+September and October are the warmest months.
+January and February are the least hot with temperatures dropping at times into the 70’s°F if large, regional storms are present.
+Night temperatures can dip to the 50's°F. Luckily, the northeast trade winds blow all year round, tempering the heat.